NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 # Managing Time Series Data

+**Note**: This section assumes the reader is familiar with the definitions in the quick start guide

 PowerSystems supports two categories of time series data depending on the process to obtain the data: